Hopperpop/Hopperpop.github.io/_posts/2023-05-09-linked-list-in-twincat-part-2.md

 	fbNodes:	ARRAY [0..LISTSIZE-1] OF FB_LinkedList_Node := [LISTSIZE(( p_LinkMaster := fbMaster))];
 ...
 ```
 Try to change the size now with an online change to ex.
 5. You will see that master still reports a list size of 4 and similar for `i`.
 The new node in the array isn't added to the list.
 Do the same by decreasing the size to 3, and again nothing changes. **This is dangerous!** Because there is still a node in the list that still exist in memory (for now) but doesn't have a variable handle anymore.
-It could be that the same array is reused but just resized, or that a new array is created and we still pointing to the last element of the old array.
+It could be that the same array is reused but just resized, or that a new array is created and we are still pointing to the last element of the old array.
 Somehow we are still pointing to a memory location that could be overwritten anytime to contain something fully differently.
 We can expect to to trigger an exception anytime.
 > Don't use this linked link implementation with arrays, or at least don't resize the arrays during online change!
 {: .prompt-warning }
 **Solution**
-: At the moment no solution is know for this problem.
+: At the moment no solution is known for this problem.
 But it also doesn't make sense to use a linked list with arrays as we can simply use the array itself to iterate over the items.
 A linked list is more useful when function blocks are spread out over different parts of the program, but you still want to have access to them all.

 **Cause**
 : When resizing an array, the `fb_init` and `fb_exit` method of all the function blocks are called  with a `bInCopyCode = TRUE`.
 CodeSys/TwinCAT doesn't differentiate between new elements or removed elements.
 If the array is copied, all the elements are flagged as copy, even the new ones.